jeffdgr8/kotbase/docs/getting-started.md

 demonstrates sharing the entirety of the application code in Kotlin, including the UI with [Compose Multiplatform]( https://www.jetbrains.com/lp/compose-multiplatform/).

+The entire compose app is a single Kotlin multiplatform module, encompassing all platforms, with an additional Xcode project for the iOS app.

 ### Android App :fontawesome-brands-android:

 ??? info "Run"